 The architecture for IMS offline charging is described in the following figure 4.2.1 and 4.2.2.
 The Rf interface is described in clause 6.1.1 and Bi in clause 6.1.2.

-Figure 4.2.1: IMS offline charging architecture
+Figure 4.2.1: IMS offline charging architecture for Rf interface

+This IMS offline only charging architecture for service based charging interface depicts in Figure 4.4.1, that service based interface (Nchf) is supported between subset of IMS nodes and CHF.